 Kids learn so much from digging in the dirt, growing plants from seeds and cultivating vegetables for family dinners.
 Gardening classes for kids can teach them how the plants grow and help them gain confidence while growing their own vegetables.

 I get a lot of questions about what to grow in the desert, from containers on a patio to how to build a backyard garden.
 So, I bought a garden bed at Floyd Lamb park for kids to be able to see what grows well here and to hold classes.
 I’ve reached out to a few people and will update the classes in the weekly newsletter.
 I designed a garden planner to hold all your plans and projects.
-It’s on sale for 50% OFF through April 15 with discount code SPRINGCLEAN.
+It’s on sale for less than $2 through SUNDAY April 18 with discount code SPRINGCLEAN.

 Build an Earthworm Farm